labanish/ODACustomComponents/README.md

 Find all the reusable  custom  components here.

-I have not uploaded the other files included in the package but this files themselves are well commented to show you what functionality they have.
+I have not uploaded the other files included in the package but these files themselves are well commented to show explain their functionalites.

-*This scripts are for demo purposes*
+You need to have created either an external or Embedded ODA component to reuse these.

 Feel free to reuse.

+Credits: Evangelos R.